AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 8

 Session 8 was really difficult compared to the other sessions.
 This was due to the fact that there was a new mechanic that was introduced which were logic loops.
 Activity 1 was a bit of a challenge because I did not know how to increase the increment by 1 as it loops. the issue that I was receiving was that the loop would repeat the same multiplication expression in a forever never-ending loop.
 What I realized was wrong was that a declaration was needed after the output to add the increment by 1.
 Something that I was also having trouble with was how many functions would be needed.
 I went back to the example that was presented and learned from that example as It has all three loops.

+## Assignment 9

+Session 9 was a similar experience as Session 8 where we worked with loops.
+The difference is the type of loop.
+Session 9's activities focus on the Do while loop, similar to the last session this session focuses on planning ahead of time to understand how to execute the program correctly.
+This is something that I was struggling with since there needs to be a clear number of variables that need to be declared as well as knowing how many functions will be needed.
+Something that I ended up doing was drawing how the program works.
+This skill is something that I will be doing for future activities as it helps me visualize what each function does and a great reference for assisting me in completing future activities.